CalSch/CalSch.github.io/content/projects/cfs.md

 title='CFS'
 +++

 CFS is a filesystem thingy I made.
+I should probably change the name :/

-Currently you can only create and delete files and directories, so you can't read or write yet, but that's *fine*, I'll *totally* finish this later.
-I won't forget about this project for months, I never do that!
+~~Currently you can only create and delete files and directories, so you can't read or write yet, but that's *fine*, I'll *totally* finish this later.
+I won't forget about this project for months, I never do that!~~

+It works now!
+You can read and write and many other things.

-Anyways, look at the GitHub for more about it:
+For a better explanation, look at the GitHub:

 ---